bdi2357/bdi2357/README.md

 ### Every day is a new test, where the most important tests in life happen unexpectedly.
 The challenges we are tackling (including our choice to do so) and the way we tackle them define us as human beings.
 ### Titles: (Wizard of Oz Play/ Noel Langley, Florence Ryerson and Edgar Allen Woolf)
 SCARECROW:
-	You promised us real things -- a real...brain!\n WIZARD
+	You promised us real things -- a real...brain!<br />
+WIZARD:
 	Why, anybody can have a brain.
 That's a very mediocre commodity.
 Every pusillanimous
-	creature that crawls on the earth -- or slinks through slimy seas has a brain!\n
+	creature that crawls on the earth -- or slinks through slimy seas has a brain!<br />
-WIZARD
+WIZARD:
 	From the rock-bound coast of Maine to the
 	Sun.... oh - oh, no -- -- ah - Well, be
 	that as it may.
 Back where I come from we